Divorce (Religious Marriages) Act 2002

-The Divorce (Religious Marriages) Act 2002 is an Act of the Parliament of the United Kingdom.
-The Act amends the Matrimonial Causes Act 1973 to allow one party to petition a court to not declare their divorce decree absolute until they have received a similar document from a religion's authority.
+The Divorce (Religious Marriages) Act 2002 (c.
+27) is an act of the Parliament of the United Kingdom.
+The act amends the Matrimonial Causes Act 1973 to allow one party to petition a court to not declare their divorce decree absolute until they have received a similar document from a religion's authority.

+Background

+The need for the legislation was demonstrated in the 2000 divorce case of O v O.

+Jewish law requires a civil divorce and a Get (religious divorce) for a person to remarry.

+Provisions

+The act allows a civil judge to require that a civil divorce until a religious divorce has been carried out.

+Legislative passage

-The Act was brought before Parliament by Andrew Dismore MP as a Private Members' Bill under the Ten Minute Rule.
+The act was brought before Parliament by Andrew Dismore MP as a private members' bill under the Ten Minute Rule.

-The Act applies only to England and Wales.

-The need for the legislation was demonstrated in the 2000 divorce case of O v O. Jewish religious law requires the consent of the husband before a wife can receive a religious divorce; without this she cannot remarry under religious law.
-Some husbands have refused permission for various reasons, including demanding money from the wife, but they have still received a civil divorce and all the advantages this confers, including civil remarriage.
-Requiring the religious notice to be presented first would prevent a husband from gaining any advantage civil divorce might grant while holding his wife to ransom.
+Suggested reform

+Muslim Women’s Network UK has suggested amending the act to include Muslim divorces.